If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 How To Use Keywords for SEO and PPC Campaigns

-Remember, as we mentioned, it all comes back to user intent, which is the foundation for both SEO and PPC campaigns.
+Remember, as we mentioned, it all comes back to what users are searching for, which is the foundation for both SEO and PPC campaigns.
 Your clients also need consistent and adaptable marketing tactics, especially when it comes to conquering the top spots on search engine results pages (SERPs) and getting those high-intent ad clicks.

-To research keyword usage, popularity, and search volume, use a keyword tool for SEO and PPC campaigns.
-This will be especially handy if you’re brainstorming keyword phrases, monitoring competitor keywords, or searching for new opportunities.
+Use a keyword research tool to gain more insights on usage, popularity, and search volume for SEO and PPC campaigns.
+This will be especially handy if you’re brainstorming keyword phrases, monitoring competitor related keywords, or searching for new opportunities.

 Finding the Ideal SEO Keywords

-To get the most out of SEO keyword research, your agency should:
+To squeeze the most benefits out of SEO keyword research, your agency should:

 Choosing PPC Keywords For Maximum Impact

+• Do competitor analysis and look for any uncapitalized opportunities.
 Keep in mind that highly competitive keywords will result in higher ad spend.
-Evaluate whether that’s an approach you want to pursue or if there are any suitable keyword alternatives with a higher ROI.
+Evaluate whether that’s an approach you want to pursue or if there are any suitable target keyword alternatives with a higher ROI.

 Streamline Your Client’s SEO & PPC Keyword Reporting